 NBD405 New Business Development in Practice

-The purpose of the NBD in Practice course is to provide students a platform where they can work on practice-based new business development projects in collaboration with a Norwegian startup.
+The purpose of NBD405 is to provide students a platform where they can work on practice-based new business development projects in collaboration with a Norwegian startup.
+Through this collaboration students actively contribute to the growth and scale-up of startups and deliver a contribution to the wider entrepreneurial ecosystem in Bergen and other parts of Norway.
 In these projects, an academic mentor will guide the student teams throughout the semester.
-In this course, NHH collaborates with key actors in the Entrepreneurial Ecosystem like VIS (formerly known as BTO - Bergen Teknologioverføring), StartupLab in Oslo, Innovation Norway, and Connect Vest.
+In this course, we recruit the startups from key actors in the entrepreneurial ecosystem like:

-The practice course starts in the first week of the semester (week 2 starting on the 7th of Januar) with compulsory seminars that go in depth on topics necessary for completing a project and for adhering to the profile standards for project discipline.
+The course starts in the first week of the semester (week 2 starting on the 10 th of January).
+During the introduction week, the course coordinator orchestrates the forming of student teams and matching of student teams with a startup case.
+In addition, you go through a series of compulsory seminars that provides you with the background necessary for completing the project and for adhering to the profile standards for project discipline.
 During these seminars the student groups:

 - will meet with representatives of the startup and be introduced to the new business development problem/challenge.